-You cannot access a Web Distributed Authoring and Versioning (WebDAV) Web folder from a Microsoft Windows XP-based client computer.
+You cannot access a Web Distributed Authoring and Versioning (WebDAV) Web folder from a Windows-based client computer.
 When you try to do this, you may experience the following symptoms:

 \\server\webfolder\folder is not accessible.
 You might not have permission to use this network resource.

 Contact the administrator of this server to find out if you have access permissions.

 A device attached to the system is not functioning.

 - When you map a driver letter to access the Web folder, you receive an error message that is similar to the following:

 Disk is not formatted